OsomePteLtd/principles/src/backend.md

    }
    ```

-1. Spray job should include all preconditions and call an action job for an entity when this entity is eligible for this action right now.
-The action job should be a thin wrapper.
-Otherwise, the spray job will invoke the action everytime and then our the queue is filled with undoable and duplicate tasks.
-The infrastructure wastes additionall resources processing useless work.
+1. The set of a spray job preconditions must be greater than the set of an action job preconditions.
+They must have an intersection as large as possible.

    ```typescript
    // bad